 t=(1, 2, 3, 4)

-print(type(t)) # Output: <class 'tuple'>
+<class 'tuple'>

-- The range data type represents a sequence of numbers.
+- It represents a sequence of numbers.

-- It is immutable in nature and duplicates are not allowed.
+- It is immutable in nature, and duplicates are not allowed.

-- It is commonly used in loops and other places that need a sequence of numbers
+- It is commonly used in loops and other places that need a sequence of numbers.

 - While it doesn’t store all the numbers in memory like other data types, it creates an object that represents the sequence.